nrudnik/dotfiles/README.md

 # dotfiles

-Simple repo to track dotfiles in home profile.
+Simple repo to track dotfiles in home profile using git bare repo with home dir as working tree.
 To use:

+#First, alias the git command to something
+echo 'alias dotfiles="git --git-dir=$HOME/.dotfiles.git/ --work-tree=$HOME"' >> $HOME/.bashrc

+#Make sure the local repo is in gitignore to prevent recursion problems
+echo ".dotfiles.git" >> .gitignore

-* Clone the repo
+#Git clone the repo
-* Run `setup-links.sh` to link files to home

-Any existing files in home profile will be moved to a backup folder at ~/dotfiles.bak/.
+git clone --bare https://www.github.com/nrudnik/dotfiles.git $HOME/.dotfiles.git

+#Checkout with the new alias so the work dir and repo dir ar set right
+#Pick a branch where specific distro setups might be useful
+dotfiles checkout manjaro-i3

+#Prvent all the untracked files from showing
+dotfiles config --local status.showUntrackedFiles no